ld100/etherloin/README.md

 The toolset is based on Docker-compose, Truffle framework and Ethermint/Tendermint.

-Etherloin provides private Ethereum (Ethermint) network, that you can use both for smart contracts development and any other blockchain-related operations, e.g. create accounts, transfer funds, etc.
+Etherloin provides private Ethereum (Ethermint) network, that you can use both for smart contracts development and any other dapps or blockchain-related operations, e.g. create accounts, transfer funds, etc.

 ## Motivation